 Daniel Seita

 I'm an Assistant Professor of Computer Science at the University of Southern California.
-I'm interested in robotics, computer vision, and machine learning, with a focus on robotic manipulation of complex objects such as deformables.
-These days, I'm interested in understanding how multimodal observation and action representations can lead to more sample-efficient and reliable learning.
+I'm interested in robotics, computer vision, and machine learning, with a focus on robotic manipulation of visually and geometrically complex objects.
+These days, I'm interested in exploring and understanding (i) multimodal observation and action representations, (ii) foundation models, (iii) whole-body control, (iv) human-robot interaction.
 Ultimately, I hope that this research can help open the doors for robotic manipulation in unstructured environments.

 Communication Tips To International Students